 Application: important deadlines

-Decisions are sent early April for applications registered by the 15th of December and end of June for the applications registered by the 15th of April.
-You can freely choose to apply by the December deadline or the April deadline.
+Decisions are sent late March for applications registered by the 15th of December and mid-June for the applications registered by the 31st of March.
+You can freely choose to apply by the December deadline or the March deadline.
 Regardless of which deadline you choose to meet, studies begin in mid-September following acceptance.

 An intensive French language course is offered to all accepted candidates.
 It starts four weeks before the beginning of the semester.